Where is Bhutan, Interesting Facts & Location

 Welcome to Paro

 Extending from the conflux of the Parochhu and the Wang Chhu Rivers at Chuzom up to Mt.
 Jomolhari, Paro valley gives the marvelous view for the visitors.
-It is just a short distance northwest of the imposing ParoDzong.
+Furthermore, It is just a short distance northwest of the imposing ParoDzong.
 The main streets built in 1985 and are line with colorfully painting wooden shop fronts and restaurants.

 It is the most extensive valleys in the Kingdom occupied by fertile rice fields and hence depicts a beautiful.
 Crystalline river going down the valley.
 Beautiful traditional-style houses and hills on edge have beautifully surrounded the valley.